Welcome to today's edition of the Rush 24-7 podcast.

 We don't know where we're heading.

-Waha, wait a minute.
+Wow, wait a minute.

-I thought this was the Arab Spring.
+I thought this was the Arab Spring that Obama bigot.

 Obama made it all happen.

-The Egyptians were simply following his hope and change campaign.
+The Egyptians were simply following his Hope and Change campaign.

-He's been thrown overboard now.
+He's been thrown overboard.

-It's we got a bigger mess here than what we had.
+We got a bigger mess here than what we had.

-Alberadise said that he wasn't sure when a presidential race could begin because there aren't any laws that outline how to run a campaign, how you raise money, or when candidates can become official.
+ElBaradai said that he wasn't sure when a presidential race could begin because there aren't any laws that outline how to run a campaign, how you raise money, or when candidates can become official.

 We'll turn to Israel.